IshikaKhapekar/amazon-prime-analytics/README.md

 ### 3. Audience Targeting (The 13+ Factor)
 The most frequent rating on the platform is **13+**, followed by **18+**.
 This confirms that Amazon is targeting the **Young Adult & Teen** segments.

+### 4. Legacy Content & Library Depth
+A significant portion of the library consists of "Old Gold" (legacy titles).
+While new releases create hype, the deep back-catalog is what keeps the platform's volume high and provides value for a wide age range of subscribers.

+### 5. Geographical Content Hubs
+After cleaning the data, the United States and India emerge as the top content contributors.
+This highlights Amazon's focus on Western cinema and the rapidly growing Indian digital market.

+---

+## 🚀 Business Recommendations

+### 🟢 Subscriber Retention
+Increase TV Show Acquisitions: To improve daily active users (DAU), Amazon should pivot towards more multi-season episodic content.

+Invest in Renewals: Focus on renewing successful "Season 1" shows to build long-term franchises.

+### 🔵 Market Expansion
+Hyper-Local Content: Acquire more local-language content in underserved regions (LatAm, SE Asia) where growth is peaking.

+Monthly "Tentpole" Drops: Spread big-budget releases across the "low-upload" months identified in the Monthly Trends analysis.

+### 🟠 User Experience
+Niche Genre Promotion: Promote high-quality niche genres (Documentaries, International) that currently have low volume but high average ratings.

 ---

 ## 🛠️ Tools Used